Metatarsalgia

 What is Metatarsalgia?

-Metatarsalgia is a broad term used to describe pain in the ball of your foot qhich can be due to a many problems related to joints, tendons, ligaments and or nerves.
+Metatarsalgia is a broad term used to describe pain in the ball of your foot that can be due to a many problems related to joints, tendons, ligaments or nerves.
 Metatarsalgia can be a very painful condition that limits walking and recreational activities as well as your choice of foot wear.

 Causes of pain in ball of the foot & Metatarsalgia treatment: